AdrianNiu/plone_aws/README.md

 EFS Blobstorage will work with Blobstorage backup with lifecycle rule.
 AWS VS Azure in storage comparison.

+A basic app or a simple static website will suit for Fargate deployment.

 ###Under dockerfile to use docker-compose up to run on port 8080.